leolca/lectures/nlp/encoding.md

 - **Ambiguity:** Some files can be interpreted as multiple encodings, especially if they contain only ASCII characters.
   - Example: A file with only ASCII might be reported as `us-ascii`, but could be `UTF-8` or `ISO-8859-1`.
+\pause

-- **Incomplete Information:** Short files or files with limited character sets might not provide enough data for accurate detection.
+- **Incomplete Information:** Short files or files with limited character set might not provide enough data for accurate detection.
+\pause

 - **Encoding Overlap:** Encodings that share a subset of characters (like ASCII in UTF-8) can lead to confusion.
+\pause

 - **Binary in Text:** Files with embedded binary data might confuse the tool into thinking it's a binary file rather than text with encoding.
+\pause

 - **False Positives:** Sometimes, `file` might guess wrong due to patterns that mimic another encoding or due to an updated but not comprehensive magic database.